 There’s a fine line between very ripe and rotten.
 Bananas that are too far gone will have a fermented smell, leaking juices, mold, or an extremely mushy texture.
 To prevent overripening, if your bananas are ripe but you aren’t ready to bake, place them in the fridge.

 Bake this banana nut bread in a traditional 9x5x3-inch loaf pan or divided into four mini loaves using 5.75 x 3.25 x 2.25-inch pans.
 Use a muffin pan for on-the-go breakfasts or school lunches.
-Whether fresh from the oven or a day or two later, it’s just as delicious.
-It freezes beautifully in all forms and makes a wonderful gift for loved ones at the holidays.
-I love to pair it with my homemade Greek Yogurt with fresh banana slices, too.

-If I have enough bananas on hand, I double or triple the recipe and even send a loaf or two to the firehouse when my husband heads into shift.
+If I have enough bananas on hand, I double or triple the recipe and send a loaf or two to the firehouse when my husband heads into shift.
 Ultimately, whether you keep it all for yourself or share with loved ones, this banana nut bread is simple, comforting, and delicious, making it the ultimate homemade treat.

 This deliciously nutty, perfectly sweet banana nut bread is packed with toasted walnuts, cozy spices, and rich chocolate chips.
 Each loaf bakes up with a deep golden crust and a soft, tender center.
 It’s the kind of banana nut bread that makes you feel right at home, no matter where you are.